Pamban

 Pamban is a town in the Rameswaram taluk of Ramanathapuram district, Tamil Nadu.
-It is at the west edge of Pamban Island and is a popular fishing port.
-The town gives its name to the whole island.
-Pamban railway station is the first station on the island for pilgrims travelling to Rameswaram.
+It is located at the west edge of Pamban Island.
+It is connected to mainland India with two rail bridges, and a road bridge.

 Demographics

-As per the 2011 census, Pamban had a population of 37819 with 19163 males and 18656 females.
-The sex ratio was 974 and the literacy rate was 85.16%.
+As per the 2011 census, Pamban had a population of 37,819 with 19,163 males and 18,656 females.
+The literacy rate was 85.16%.

 Climate

 Pamban has a tropical savanna climate (Köppen climate classification As) with hot summers and cool winters.
 Unlike most locations in India with this climate, most rainfall occurs in autumn and winter, with the heaviest rain falling from October to December, and very little rain in the summer months of June to August.